tito21/patchify/README.md

 Then open the jupyter notebook `dictionary-matching.ipynb` and run all the cells.
 You can experiment by changing the settings in there.

-You can experiment using a different set of filters and modifing the way color is used.
+You can experiment using a different set of filters and modifying the way color is used.

 # How it works